 Application to update the hazard classifications of a range of substances

-We sought your views on an application to review the hazard classifications of 79 substances, including single chemicals, and mixtures containing the chemicals.
+We have approved changes to the hazard classifications of 79 substances, including single chemicals, and mixtures containing the chemicals, and the decision is published.

 This application is referred to as the Chemical Review 2015.
 We are processing this application as a modified reassessment, so only specific aspects of the approvals will be considered during the reassessment, and the approvals cannot be revoked in this process.